oracle-samples/bysyscall/README.md

 result there is nothing running in userspace aside from the `LD_PRELOAD`ed library to support syscall bypass.

+On the BPF side, a hash map is used to map from a pid to an index in the memory-mapped array of per-task data.
+When the user loads the libbysyscall library, the init function finds and `mmap()`s the pinned array map of per-task data.
+It then calls `__bysyscall_init()` with a pointer to a per-thread integer index into the array map.

+The BPF program instrumenting that function calls bpf_probe_write() to write the relevant index and from then on callers of system call wrappers can use that index to retrieve per-task data from the memory-mapped array.

+# Why is this needed?

+With the approach of using an LD_PRELOAD library, a reasonable question is why use BPF at all?
+We could just cache the relevant values like pid, uid etc.

+This is where BPF comes in - by attaching BPF programs to the right places, we can update our cached values when things change (e.g. a setuid() call changing the uid).

+In addition some system calls like getrusage() are not amenable to caching as their values keep changing.

 # bysyscall usage

 To use bysyscall it will then be a matter of using the LD_PRELOAD approach